Plant Lover’s Journey to Italy

 The cost for Spring Time in Tuscany is $2975

 Includes 12 incredible days, all instruction and material, transportation within Italy, entrance fees, most meals, and double occupancy lodging (please inquire for single rates).
-We’ll be staying at the 400-year-old Villa Certano, a 100-acre farm with grapes and olives under production in the heart of Tuscany for 7 nights, 2 nights at a beautiful mountain lodge in Campigna, and two nights in Florence.
+We’ll be staying at the 400-year-old Villa Certano, a 100-acre farm with grapes and olives under production in the heart of Tuscany for 9 nights & 2 nights at a beautiful mountain lodge in Campigna.

 Richard Liebmann at Lokahi Garden Sanctuary LLC:

 Not included in trip expenses: Spa treatments (optional), horseback riding (optional), and items of a personal nature such as phone calls, and tips.
 We’ve elected to leave 2-3 meals to the individual so that participants have the delightful opportunity to choose where and what they might wish to eat on some of the excursions.

 A $200 non-refundable deposit is required to hold your place; $1400 is due by November 15, 2017 and the remaining fee of $1375 is due by February 15, 2018.
 Group size is limited, so reserve your place early.